 Recognizing, accepting, and embracing addiction.

 Most everyone is addicted, or has been addicted, to someone or something.
-Merriam Webster Online defines addiction as:
+The seed of addiction...is need.

 Who among us does not have need?
-Who among us has not – at one time or another – used something or someone to alter our feelings?
+Who among us has not – at one time or another – used something or someone to fill a void, to alter our feelings?

 We trade stocks compulsively to assuage our fear about money.